hmakelin/gisnav/docs/pages/setup.rst

 Setup
 **************************************************
-To use and develop with GISNav, you must setup your simulation environment, which includes setting up ROS 2, PX4 and the PX4-ROS bridge, and Gazebo.
-The quickest way is to use the pre-made `Docker`_ script.
-However, here you will also find instruction and links to guides to setup everything locally.
+To use and develop with GISNav, you must setup your simulation environment, which includes setting up ROS 2, PX4 and the PX4-ROS bridge, Gazebo and a WMS endpoint.
+Here you will find instruction and links to guides to setup everything locally.

 ..
 ROS 2: